oscarotero/simple-crud/README.md

 ### Validate data

-Each entity has two methods to convert/validate data before push to database and after pull from the database.
-You can use this methods to customize this behaviour:
+Each entity has two methods to convert/validate data before push to database and after pull from it.
+You can overwrite this methods to customize its behaviour:

 ```php
 namespace MyModels;